 After surgery, you will stay for a short time in a recovery room while you wake up.
 Rhinoplasty is usually an outpatient surgery, so you will be able to go home once you have awoken and spoken with Dr. Stark.
 He will tell you how the procedure went and give you important instructions for aftercare.
 Your designated friend or family member can then take you home where you can rest, relax, and put your efforts toward a healthy recovery.

 At home, it’s normal to experience some swelling, bruising, and discomfort.
 Numbness and other sensations like tingling may occur as well.
-The good news is, you’ll be much more mobile during rhinoplasty recovery than you would during recovery from a procedure such as a tummy tuck or breast augmentation.
+The good news is, you’ll be much more mobile during rhinoplasty recovery than you would during recovery from a procedure such as a Philadelphia tummy tuck or Philadelphia breast augmentation.

 Complete recovery from rhinoplasty surgery will take several months.
 Most of the abnormal sensations and swelling will completely subside by six months, if not sooner, and your full rhinoplasty recovery should be complete within a year.

 Getting rhinoplasty surgery is a big decision.
 It’s certainly a commitment of time and patience as you’ll need to slow down during your recovery, allow your body to heal, and wait to see the final results.
-If it’s something you’re prepared for, though, the outcome of rhinoplasty surgery will be well worth your efforts.
+If it’s something you’re prepared for, though, the outcome of Philadelphia rhinoplasty surgery will be well worth your efforts.